 Chaperones will wait in O'Ferrall Hall unless otherwise notified by the room parent/teacher.
-The teacher will provide the chaperones with lists of student passengers.
-These lists may not be altered.
-Chaperones are responsible for the safety of all students in their care.
 The school asks that cell phone use and texting be avoided for the duration of the field trip, especially while driving.
 Field trips are for students only, not siblings or other friends